jacobeisenstein/gt-css-class/README.md

 **Politics**
 + [Fighting words](http://www.law.berkeley.edu/files/MonroeColaresiQuinn.pdf) by Monroe, Colaresi, and Quinn.
 Great paper, just couldn't fit it in.
 + [The political blogosphere and the 2004 US election: divided they blog](http://nielsen-online.com/downloads/us/buzz/wp_PoliticalBlogosphere_Glance_2004.pdf).
 Adamic and Glance, 2004.
-Very seminal work on social media analysis, but it's already covered in the Social Computing class.
+Seminal work on social media analysis, but it's already covered in the Social Computing class.
 + [A Bayesian Hierarchical Topic Model for Political Texts: Measuring Expressed Agendas in Senate Press Releases](http://www.stanford.edu/~jgrimmer/ExpAgendaFinal.pdf) by Grimmer, 2009.
 Interesting application of TMs to politics, but the Von Mises-Fisher stuff is too complicated to discuss in this class.
 + [Get out the vote: Determining support or opposition from Congressional floor-debate transcripts](http://www.cs.cornell.edu/home/llee/papers/tpl-convote.home.html) by Thomas, Pang, and Lee, 2006.
 + [A Penny for your Tweets: Campaign Contributions and Capitol Hill Microblogs](http://www.cs.cmu.edu/~nasmith/papers/yano+yogatama+smith.icwsm13.pdf) by Yano, Yogatama, and Smith, 2013.